SimonT321/reimagined-waddle/proposal.md

 5. Types List: Types List: Our solution will use a Student object that holds grades, free time, age, section, name, phone number, and email.
 Our solution will sort students into an AVL or B tree that seperates students depending on the data they provided.
+Our project will also use JUnit to ensure proper behavior given certain inputs.

 Main.java- This class will prompt for user data and call on other classes.